CPColin/msu/README.md

 This pack is compatible with SMZ3 Cas' Randomizer version 9.3.0 and (presumably) mainline SMZ3.
 There's a track list in the ZIP and also [here](https://www.crappycomic.com/msu/trials_and_secrets_msu.yml).

-Also available as standalone packs (SM has not been specficially tested):
+Also available as standalone packs (SM has not been specfically tested):

 * **SM:** [Secret of Zebes](https://www.crappycomic.com/msu/Secret%20of%20Zebes.zip) ([track list](https://www.crappycomic.com/msu/secret_of_zebes_msu.yml))
 * **Z3:** [Trials of Hyrule](https://www.crappycomic.com/msu/Trials%20of%20Hyrule.zip) ([track list](https://www.crappycomic.com/msu/trials_of_hyrule_msu.yml))